 These suggestions are an essential aspect of equitable and inclusive teaching; in general, it recognizes and works with the diversity of our students and multiple dimensions.
 If you shift(ed) your course into a different modality, try to stay open to trying a few new things.
 You may find that one silver lining to this situation is that you discover new teaching methods that are both better for your students and more enjoyable for you!

-- The structure is essential (see the Be Transparent section), but so is flexibility, notably if the course shifted from face-to-face to virtual.
+- The structure is essential (see the Be Transparent section), but so is flexibility, notably if the course shifts from face-to-face to online.

 - What climate do your policies create for your students?
 Consider the following questions: Does this deadline align with my professional standards?
 What messages, stated or unstated, am I conveying to my students about work ethic and effective time management?
 And perhaps most importantly, does the policy relate to my teaching philosophy, or does it simply “promote the power and position of the professor?”

 - Offer grace periods.
 For a limited number of assignments in the term, and do not require students to provide an explanation for using them in order to ensure students are not forced to divulge sensitive or personal information.

 - Use low-stakes assessments.
 Replace large, high-stakes assignments with smaller, more frequent assignments that allow students to track their learning more consistently throughout the course, and consider dropping the lowest score at the end of the term.
 See the Low and High-Stakes Assessments page.

 - Recognize the technical issues that may occur.
 For online courses, acknowledge and provide reasonable accommodations for difficulties due to unreliable internet connections or other technological difficulties, such as allowing for one quiz or test restart in the event of a technology glitch or outage.